mb0/xelf-go/doc/modules.md

 versions is that we currently use a program scoped type registry that uses the declaration name for proxies and module types.
 We describe the [task in more detail](./lit_reg_split.md).

-If we restrict the module loading environment to be independent of the loading program or arguments (ideally immutable and static), would allow us to cache and reuse the results for that environment.
+We restricted the module loading environment to be independent of the loading program or arguments, this allows us to cache and reuse the module sources for that environment.